Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Training and Data Recipes

-In the first stage, the size of used image-text pairs are about 2.3M from CC3M~\cite{changpinyo2021conceptual}, COCO Captioning~\cite{chen2015microsoft}, and Flick-30k~\cite{plummer2015flickr30k}.
+In the first stage, the size of image-text pairs is about 2.3M (Million) from CC3M~\cite{changpinyo2021conceptual}, COCO Captioning~\cite{chen2015microsoft}, and Flick-30k~\cite{plummer2015flickr30k}.
 To achieve multimodal knowledge collaboration, as shown in Figure~\ref{fig:intro_case}, we use text-only and image-text instruction-following data to train the overall architecture.
-The added modular visual memory and LLMs are frozen during training.
-We use widely-used instruction data including: high-quality natural language processing tasks from Flan-T5~\cite{chung2022scaling}, complex instruction-finetuning data from WizardLLMs~\cite{xu2023wizardlm}, and multimodal instruction data LLaVAR~\cite{zhang2023llavar}, which totally consists of 1.5M text-only and 166k image-text instruction tuning data.
+The modular visual memory and LLMs are frozen during training.
+We use widely-used instruction data including natural language processing tasks filtered from Flan-T5~\cite{chung2022scaling}, complex instruction-finetuning data from WizardLLMs~\cite{xu2023wizardlm}, and multimodal instruction data LLaVAR~\cite{zhang2023llavar}, which consists of 1.5M textual and 166k image-text question-answering pairs.

+During text-only inference, the model functions as a powerful LLM, with the added capability of recalling knowledge stored in its MoMEs from past multimodal learning.
+The transition between multimodal and text-only inputs is seamless because the visual processing pathway is an additive, optional module that leaves the core language model intact.
+In this mode, the MoMEs remain dormant yet accessible, having been integrated into the LLM's architecture and imbued with knowledge from visual experiences.
+When faced with a question that requires visual knowledge, e.g., ``What is the Eiffel Tower made of ?'', the model can activate the relevant experts within the MoMEs to retrieve the necessary information, analogous to how it activates neurons for purely textual facts.
+For multimodal inputs, our model functions similarly to traditional MLLMs, utilizing a vision encoder to process the input image.